Tired of Reading? Please listen to the blog

 - MBBS degree from any institute present in the directory of General Medical Council of UK and Medical Council of Ireland.

-- It is not really necessary to have clinical experience before the MRCS exam Part A but it is good to have.
+- Clinical experience is not really necessary before the MRCS exam Part A, but it is good to have.
 You should gain experience 8-10 months before this exam.

 MRCS Exam Part B